-The QSV validator is built on PBT to give assurance that a \pqasm program property is correct by attempting to falsify it using thousands of randomly generated instances with good coverage of the program's input space.
-We have used PBT to validate the correctness of a variety of state preparation programs, presented in \Cref{sec:evaluation}.
-Below, we show our validator construction.

-\pqasm's state representation and type system ensure that states can be represented effectively.
-We leverage this fact to implement a validation framework for \pqasm programs using QuickChick \cite{quickchick}, a property-based testing (PBT) framework for Rocq in the style of Haskell's QuickCheck~\cite{10.1145/351240.351266}.
-We use this framework for two purposes: to validate the correctness properties of \pqasm programs and to experiment with effective implementations of correct state preparation programs. \pqasm contains measurement operations, which, due to the randomness inherent in quantum measurement, are difficult to test effectively, even with the assistance of program abstractions.
+The QSV validator is built on PBT to ensure that a \pqasm program property is correct by attempting to falsify it using thousands of randomly generated input variables.
+Case studies of our validator are in \Cref{sec:evaluation}.
+Below, we show its construction.
+We leverage the \pqasm's state representation and type system, which ensure that states can be represented effectively, to implement a validation framework for \pqasm programs using QuickChick \cite{quickchick}, a property-based testing (PBT) framework for Rocq in the style of Haskell's QuickCheck~\cite{10.1145/351240.351266}.
+The framework has two main utilities: validating \pqasm program correctness properties and experimenting with effective implementations. \pqasm measurement operations, due to the randomness inherent in quantum measurement, are difficult to test effectively, even with the assistance of program abstractions.
 To have an effective validation framework, we restrict the properties that can be questioned to solely focus on the properties related to program correctness.

 \textbf{\textit{Implementation.}} PBT randomly generates inputs using a hand-crafted \emph{generator} and confirms that a property holds for these inputs.
-We develop a validation toolchain, based on the methodology in \Cref{sec:motivation}, using the symbolic state representation concept and carefully selecting the properties to validate for a program.
+We develop a validator, based on the methodology in \Cref{sec:motivation}, using our effective (symbolic) state representation and carefully selecting the properties to validate for a program.